 All that’s great!
 It’s an excuse to include different kinds of people in our lives and our problem solving efforts.

-But I’d be remiss if I didn’t point out that there’s a good moral reason for do that, too.
+But we’d be remiss if we didn’t point out that there’s a good moral reason for do that, too.

 Though there’s a strong practical case for including different kinds of people and their different thinking into our work and lives, there’s a moral case for it, too.